fieldtrip/website/development/project/correctness.md

       - visualizing wavelets see figure freq002_h.

       * tjirp data
-      - tested the methods for analysing 'tjirp' data.
+      - tested the methods for analyzing 'tjirp' data.
 Results shown in freq002_g. (/hanvdgei/test_HD_002/freq002_g).
 When t_ftimwin is big (I took one second before) the read curve has peaks like wltconvol but the amplitudes are similar over time (they don't decrease like wltconvol).
       - tested mtmfft and mtmwelch for the same timewindow (cfg.t_ftimwin=10 for mtmwelch and mtmconvol).
 Amplitudes are now close to eachother.
 (5.6039 e -8 (mtmfft) and 5.6051 e -8 (mtmwelch and mtmconvol)).

 **freq002_a**